vikingeducation/prep_basics/test-yourself-answers.md

 Simply put, the internet is a global system of interconnected computers and devices, all communicating with each other via a common language (or standard protocol).

 *Contributed by [Daniel Au](https://github.com/dakmau)*

+The majority of the internet is stored on servers which can be connected with fiber optic cables.

 #### How is information broken down and sent?